Mindless Behavior: Career

 They performed "My Girl" on The Today Show in November 2010.
 Their debut album, #1 Girl, was released on September 20, 2011.
 It debuted on the US Billboard 200 album chart at number seven.

 Mindless Behavior toured with the Backstreet Boys, Justin Bieber, Jason Derülo, and was the opening act for Janet Jackson's 2011 tour.
 Mindless Behavior also headlined the first BET Closer to My Dreams Tour alongside Diggy Simmons, Lil Twist, Tyga, Trevante, and Jawan Harris.
 In 2011, Mindless Behavior headlined the SCREAM Tour with Diggy Simmons featuring OMG Girlz, Jacob Latimore, and Hamiliton Park.
 They have been predicted as Future Stars by This Must Be Pop.

 In July 2012, they embarked their own 25-city tour, (#1 Girl Tour) with opening acts Jacob Latimore, Lil Twist, and rising star Kayla Brianna.

 In March 2013, the band released their second studio album, All Around the World on March 12, 2013 and their feature film documentary, Mindless Behavior: All Around the World.
 Mindless Behavior announced the All Around The World Tour starting in July 2013.

 On June 17, 2016, they released the music video for their third single, #OverNightBag.
 They announced that they were going on a tour their third album "No Parents Allowed Tour" but was cancelled soon after for unexplained reasons and are getting ready to release an independent movie titled "Misguided Behavior”.
 In February 2017, rumors started spreading around that the group had disbanded after Princeton announced it after answering a fan question as he claimed that the group wasn't getting the rights to their music and the members decided that they wanted to do solo careers.

+In October 2025, original members Rayan "Ray Ray" Lopez and Craig "Prodigy" Crippen, Jr. reunited for the first time in six years, launching a series of dance classes and meet-and-greets with fans through Zap Xclusive, teaching the group's original choreography to songs such as "Mrs. Right" and "#1 Girl" in cities across the United States.

+That same year, the pair marked the 15th anniversary of "My Girl" with a retrospective interview reflecting on the song's legacy and its impact on Black teen fandom.
+Ray Ray also appeared on Chicago television to promote a 15th-anniversary performance of the group.

+In June 2026, Lopez and Crippen Jr. made a surprise appearance at the St. Louis event Second Sunday, performing for the crowd.
+When asked about the possibility of a full reunion tour, Lopez mentioned that offers had been made but did not commit to one.